Introduction

 Background

-The AI Agent is built to engage with contact center users, interpret the input, generate appropriate responses based on how it is trained, and execute predefined tasks.
+The AI Agent is built to engage with contact center callers, interpret the input, generate appropriate responses based on how it is trained, and execute predefined tasks.
 This guide outlines the steps needed to implement an AI Agent within Contact Center Enterprise (CCE).

 The Webex AI Agent is introduced as part of the new CCE 15.0 release.